ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 ### Summary of the hands-on labs steps
 The main steps of this lab are:
-* configure object storage
-* deploy the Bluecompute application
+1. deploy the Bluecompute application
+2. configure Cloud Object Storage for backups
-* do a backup of the inventory MySQL database to Cloud Object Storage
+3. do a backup of the inventory MySQL database to Cloud Object Storage
-* simulate a problem with MySQL data
+4. simulate a problem with MySQL data
-* restore the MySQL data from Cloud Object Storage
+5. restore the MySQL data from Cloud Object Storage
-* verify that the database data is correctly restored
+6. verify that the database data is correctly restored

 ![Graph](images/graph.png)

-## Deploy BlueCompute application
+## 1 - Deploy the BlueCompute application
 Follow the instructions on this project to deploy BlueCompute:
 [Deploy BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes)

-At the end, you will see the catalog with 12 items, including the ones displayed in the following screen:
+When the deployment, you should be able to access BlueCompute web page and see the catalog with 12 items, including the ones displayed in the following screen:
 ![Catalog](images/catalog.png)

-## Configure Cloud Object Storage for backups
+## 2 - Configure Cloud Object Storage for backups

 ### Create a Cloud Object Storage account

 Follow these steps to create a Cloud Object Storage account:

 * Log on to Bluemix by going to [Bluemix](https://bluemix.net)
+* If you are not using US region, switch to "US South" in the top menu
 * In the upper left side, click the Menu area

   ![Menu](images/menu.png)